PhMeier/MA_Thesis/README.md

 The repository consists of the following subdirectiories:
 - data: Contains the datasets used in this thesis, which are: MNLI dataset, the MNLI_filtered dataset and the test set for veridicality used in [How well do NLI models capture verb veridicality](https://aclanthology.org/D19-1228.pdf), the [SICK dataset](http://www.lrec-conf.org/proceedings/lrec2014/pdf/363_Paper.pdf).
-Parsed data can be found under /home/students/meier/MA/data/
+All used data can be found under /home/students/meier/MA/data/
 - evaluation: Contains scripts for the evaluation of classification and generation tasks
 - fine-tune: Contains scripts for finetuning Bart-large based models on classification or generation for each task.
 - inference: Contains the scripts for the inference for normal NLI or veridicality classification